[Music/Culture] Moonchild Sanelly

 Watch the new music videos for Bashiri and Newtown Chips! ~

-Moonchild's career has seen her undertake a relentless mission of musical world domination, one of her most recent creative ventures of the last few years saw her work with Africa Express on their album EGOLI, which saw her collaborate with artists like Otim Alpha, Damon Albarn, Ghetts, Mr Jukes, Sibot, Muzi, Infamous Boiz, Blue May, Georgia and The Mahotella Queens.
+Moonchild's career has seen her undertake a relentless mission of musical world domination, one of her most recent creative ventures of the last few years saw her work with Africa Express on their album EGOLI, which saw her collaborate with artists like Otim Alpha, Damon Albarn, Ghetts, Mr Jukes, Sibot, Muzi, Infamous Boiz, Blue May and Georgia.

 I was fortunate enough to meet and work alongside Moonchild Sanelly in the electronic music epicentre of the world, Johannesburg, South Africa, during a seven day musical workshop held by Africa Express in early 2018.
 This rich multi-cultural residency hosted over thirty amazing musicians, singers and producers from Africa and the West.
 The goal was to record an album together in seven days & perform a secret live show on the last night.

 Everything changed when Moonchild arrived on the scene that week, she radiated this undeniably cool and fearless energy, we were all immediately enchanted by her soulful, vibrant and mysterious presence.
 She wasted no time and swept through every single studio room and collaborated with almost all the resident musicians who were involved with the project.